dannyhope/uxbrighton/pages/attendee-guide.md

 <h3>Pre-conf meetup – 3<sup>rd</sup> Nov</h3>

 In town the night before?
 Come along from 7pm to [The Fountainhead](https://www.fountainheadbrighton.pub/) and meet fellow delegates.
 It’s a relaxed pub and serves food until 9pm.
-Look out for [Faisal](https://www.linkedin.com/in/faisal-ahmed-1a8494122/) in a bright orange UX Brighton T-shirt.
+Look out for our volunteer in a UX Brighton T-shirt.

 <h3>Pre-event breakfast networking & coffee – 4<sup>th</sup> Nov</h3>